US disinformation surge rings alarm bells for Swiss direct democracy

 But despite legislative efforts, neither the US nor any of the world’s largest democracies has been spared from fake videos, photos and news in a year that has brought the most people in history – at least four billion – to the polls.

 The escalation of AI-generated disinformation has not yet seen its peak: in the future we will see more and more synthetic media content artificially created, according to Ebrahimi.
 And as technology becomes more sophisticated, it will be increasingly difficult to differentiate them from what’s real.
-Other experts consulted by SWi swissinfo.ch agree with that assessment.
+Other experts consulted by SWI swissinfo.ch agree with that assessment.

 Here are the top three reasons why Swiss democracy should not underestimate the danger of AI-driven disinformation.